-The Ashtanga Hridayam, the “Heart or Essence of all the Eight Branches of Ayurveda,” is one of the fundamental ancient root texts of Ayurveda.
+The Ashtanga Hridayam, the “Heart or Essence of all the Eight Branches of Ayurveda,” is one of the primary ancient root texts of Ayurveda.
 Today, the Ashtanga Hridayam continues to serve as a root source for Ayurvedic philosophy and protocol, providing clear guidelines in all aspects of health.

 Who should take this course

-This course is open to all students, be it your first time studying Ayurveda or if you are a practicing professional!
+This course is open to all students, be it your first-time studying Ayurveda or if you are a practicing professional!

 - Uncover the deepest meaning behind the Ayurvedic principles as outlined in the root ancient text

 - Experience the richness and healing power of the ancient Sanskrit verses